gdgnuernberg/arcore-meet-andy/README.md

 ```

 ## FINISH
-Congratulations,you just created an app that uses Augmented Reality to create a whole new set of experiences for your users.
+Congratulations, you just created an app that uses Augmented Reality to create a whole new set of experiences for your users.